Seeed-Studio/Seeed_TMG3993/README.md

-# Grove - Light&Gesture&Color&Proximity Sensor
+# Seeed TMG3993 Library

+This is the Arduino library for Seeed's TMG3993 based products.
+For now, it's Grove - Light&Gesture&Color&Proximity Sensor.

 TODO: fix this image when the product is launched.